 What is Financial Independence?

-Financial independence is when you have enough wealth to care for your expenses and maintain your lifestyle without having to work or depend on employment.
+Financial independence is when you have enough wealth to care for your expenses and maintain your lifestyle without working or depending on employment.
 Most people target their retirement age to become financially independent, but you can become financially independent early in life if you practice strict financial discipline and aggressive investing.

 Click below to get your personalized portfolio of 20-25 potential multibagger stocks for 2022.